Find Affordable College Courses

 15 Yearly Graduations

 The 2nd most popular school in the country for mining engineering majors who are seeking their graduate certificate is University of Arizona.
 Each year, around 45,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,990 per year, while in-state graduate students, on average, pay $12,106 per year.
-For the 2020-2021 academic year, 15 graduate certificates were handed out to mining engineering majors at University of Arizona.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 27% were women.
+The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+During the most recent year for which we have data, 15 people received their graduate certificate in mining engineering from University of Arizona.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 Below are some popular majors that are similar to mining engineering that offer graduate certificates.